pmlopes/minpsp/readme.txt

  mkdir -p /chroot/maverick32

-4th bootstrap the chroot environment sudo debootstrap --variant=buildd --arch i386 maverick \
+4th bootstrap the chroot environment sudo debootstrap --variant=buildd --arch=i386 maverick \
   /chroot/maverick32 http://<your closest ubuntu mirror>/ubuntu/

 5th If you are using an encrypted home you need to change